 Minimize water use when it's raining.

 Wait to wash clothes or run the dishwasher until the rain stops to lessen the burden on the sanitary system.

 Reduce water use by installing low-flow toilets and shower heads, and turn off the water when you shave or brush your teeth.

-Dispose of household chemicals, expired medications and automotive fluids properly – not down household drains or curbside storm drains.
-Anything you put down sinks and storm drains can end up in local creeks (Coyote, Crazy and Putah Creeks) and eventually the Sacrament River, Bay or ocean.
+Dispose of household chemicals, expired medications, and automotive fluids properly – not down household drains or curbside storm drains.
+Anything you put down sinks and storm drains can end up in local creeks (Coyote, Crazy, and Putah Creeks) and eventually the Sacramento River, Bay or ocean.

 Don’t put fats, oils, grease, paper towels (NOT even flushable wipes) down the drain.
 These substances clog both your plumbing and the sewer system, causing backups.